derrick-cmyk/CART/README.md

 *   **Diagnostic Banner:** When you run the model, check the console for the `--> Execution Device` message.
 It will confirm if you are running on **GPU (CUDA)** or **CPU**.

 ---

+## This project was built with using https://github.com/ykdai/BasicPBC Thank You so much for making this possible

 *CART is an open-source project dedicated to empowering the animation community.
 Please respect the intellectual property of fellow artists.*